Vergleich der Dateiformate JPEG und PNG.

 Disadvantages of DWG files.

 They may compromise on quality with their lossy compression, but JPEGs can crunch large images down into more manageable file sizes.
-This is helpful if you don’t have a huge amount of disc space to play with — and can speed up page loading times, too.
+This is helpful if you don’t have a huge amount of disk space to play with — and can speed up page loading times, too.

 The trade-off with PNGs is that their lossless compression creates bigger files, since they retain much more information.
-They’re generally larger than JPEGs and GIFs, use up additional storage space and potentially slow down the responsiveness of web pages.
+They’re generally larger than JPEGs and GIFs, use up additional storage space, and potentially slow down the responsiveness of web pages.

 One of the major differences between JPEG and PNG files is their ability to handle transparency in images.

 JPEGs don’t support transparent backgrounds.
 Non-rectangular logos and graphics featuring lots of text are unlikely to work well in this format as a result.
-JPEG images will also struggle to blend seamlessly with web pages that feature different background colours.
+JPEG images will also struggle to blend seamlessly with web pages that feature different background colors.

 PNG files, on the other hand, do support transparency.
-Web designers can apply transparent backgrounds to their images - and even different degrees of transparency.
-It means PNG images integrate better with different background colours on a page and text is easier to read.
+Web designers can apply transparent backgrounds to their images – and even different degrees of transparency.
+It means PNG images integrate better with different background colors on a page and text is easier to read.